daandouwe/Thesis/sparsemap/wrap-dynet-python.md

 >>> dy.identity
 <built-in function identity>
 ```
+It took me some time to figure out how the python dynet library wraps the core dynet code, which is in c++.
+This is what I found out.

+## How it is done

-To unravel this, we follow the trail of the python importable function `dynet.sparsemax` and see where this leads us.
+To discover how this is done, we follow the trail of a python importable function.
+Let's take `dynet.sparsemax` and see where this leads us.
 This starts in the cython file `dynet/python/_dynet.pyx` where you can see the python sparsemap expression defined as:
 ```python
 cpdef Expression sparsemax(Expression x):
     """Sparsemax